ZhenyingZhu/StudyNotes/Azure-webapp-example/ItemOrganizer/PLAN.md

 ## Status

 **Accepted and implementation authorized.
-Milestones 0 and 1 have been captured in repository documentation and environment scaffolding.**
+Milestone 0 is complete.
+Milestone 1 is implemented and partially verified; final SQL Server and end-to-end smoke validation requires a supported x64 host.**

 ## Goal